Yongshilin/Simple-Calculator/README.md

 - S)ave current list to a file
 - Q)uit.

-The user can add more than one person's information, display the result as a whole, and save the result into a local file.
+The user can add more than one person's information, display the result as a whole, and save the result into a local file(default name: NutritionCalList).
 The user can load the saved file, add new information or reset & add new data.
+The user can read the saved file info. with txt.

 The original data source is from https://ods.od.nih.gov/HealthInformation/nutrientrecommendations.aspx.